What is humane harvest?

 President Roosevelt sent people to investigate Sinclair’s reports and found that the conditions were as bad as Sinclair had said.
 In response, a new series of laws were passed.
 The Meat Inspection Act of 1906 required the inspection of food animals both before and after slaughter.
 The act also addressed many of the public’s concerns about the safety of their meat.

 The Meat Inspection Act did not, however, adequately address the public’s concerns about the humane slaughter of animals.
 For over fifty years, this issue went unregulated.
 Then, in 1958, Congress passed the Humane Methods of Livestock Slaughter Act (HMSA).
 This law created guidelines that slaughterhouses needed to follow in order to remain in operation.

 The most important of these guidelines required animals to be stunned before slaughter.
 This means that animals must be unable to feel pain when they are killed.
 The methods for accomplishing this differ between species and facility.
 Some facilities use captive bolt stunners, which use compressed air to shoot a bolt into the animal’s brain.
 This makes the animal instantly unconscious without causing pain.

 There are several other regulations that have been put into place over the years.
-One provision of the HMSA was that new research be done in order to further improve slaughterhouse conditions.
+One provision of the HMSA was that new research must be done in order to further improve slaughterhouse conditions.
 In response, animal scientists and producers worked together to formulate new procedures to make the slaughtering process easier on both the humans and animals involved.